alvinvinalon/agent-zero/prompts/agent.tools.md

 First always try to ask for result rather that guidance.
 Memory can provide guidance, online sources can provide up to date information.
 Always verify memory by online.
-Use the BING Search API in python for online search.
+Use the BING Search API in python for online search using the top 3 search results.
 Use BING_API_KEY environment variable to execute a BING Search.
 **Example usage**:
 ~~~json